sfu-rsl/symrustc_toolchain/generated/README.rst

   the document, using in particular the
   \ ``--from=$FROM``\  option.

+Notes:

-Note that the next presented installation-subsections are topologically ordered, and thus have to be executed in specific order.
+- The next presented installation-subsections are topologically ordered, and thus have to be executed in specific order — on the other hand, the sequential presentation made in the document has been tested to work well.

-Whereas the specific topological-dependencies are normally mentioned in the title, this information should not be taken as exclusive: e.g. the \ ``--from=$FROM``\  option of
+- Whereas the specific topological-dependencies are normally mentioned in the title of each installation-subsection, this information should not be taken as exclusive: e.g. the
+  \ ``--from=$FROM``\  option of
   \ ``COPY``\  may create new explicit dependencies.

 Source preparation
 ==================